Nu Holdings Ltd. (NU) Stock: A Closer Look at the Analyst Ratings - News Heater

 NU’s Market Performance

-NU’s stock has risen by 3.80% in the past week, with a monthly drop of -4.65% and a quarterly drop of -1.47%.
-The volatility ratio for the week is 3.93% while the volatility levels for the last 30 days are 4.51% for Nu Holdings Ltd. The simple moving average for the past 20 days is 2.51% for NU’s stock, with a 30.11% simple moving average for the past 200 days.
+Nu Holdings Ltd. (NU) has experienced a 7.86% rise in stock performance for the past week, with a -3.86% drop in the past month, and a -0.88% drop in the past quarter.
+The volatility ratio for the week is 3.72%, and the volatility levels for the past 30 days are at 4.47% for NU.
+The simple moving average for the past 20 days is 2.98% for NU’s stock, with a 28.08% simple moving average for the past 200 days.

-Volatility was left at 4.51%, however, over the last 30 days, the volatility rate increased by 3.93%, as shares sank -4.90% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -5.26% lower at present.
+Volatility was left at 4.47%, however, over the last 30 days, the volatility rate increased by 3.72%, as shares surge +3.36% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -3.78% lower at present.

 Stock Fundamentals for NU